How to cook bulgur wheat

-Bulgur wheat is a cracked wheat made by blanching groats (the hulled kernels of the grains) which are then crushed into smaller fragments.
-It’s commonly used in Middle Eastern dishes such as stews and salads (like tabbouleh), or simmered in milk for a pudding or porridge.
-It can also be added to breads or mixed with mince and shaped into balls known as kibbeh.
-Take some inspiration from our top bulgur wheat recipes.
+Bulgur wheat is a form of cracked wheat made by blanching groats (the hulled kernels of the grains) which are then crushed into smaller fragments.
+This grain is commonly used in Middle Eastern dishes such as tagines and salads (like tabbouleh), or can be simmered in milk to form a soft consistency which works well in puddings or porridge.
+Bulgur is also great for adding bulk to dishes.
+It is often added to breads or mixed with mince and shaped into balls known as kibbeh.

 Do you have to wash bulgur wheat before cooking?